How to grow your own truffles!

 How to care for a Truffle tree

-Plant your tree, still in its organic pot so the roots and truffle fungus are not disturbed, in a large (20-30 cm wide) flower pot (one with holes for drainage) or in a sunny spot in the garden.
-Your Hazel truffle tree can be pruned in autumn and may reach a height of 3-4 metres in 10 years, if allowed to grow naturally.
+Plant your tree, still in its organic pot so the roots and truffle fungus are not disturbed, in a large (20-30 cm wide) outdoor pot with holes for drainage or in a sunny spot in any garden.
+Gradually increase the size of your pot every 2 years and add more nutritious compost to allow the roots to grow.
+Your Hazel truffle tree can be pruned in autumn and may reach a height of 2 metres in 5-10 years, if allowed to grow naturally.

 How to forage for Truffles!